-The “Fixometer” is our tool to monitor the growing impact of our community repair activities and those of our network of partners.
-It allows members of the Restart community to log fixes occurring at the events they run, capturing the environmental and social impact of their work.
+The “Fixometer” is the engine behind Restarters.net, our growing community of community fixers and organisers.
+Using our Fixometer tool, members are building a repair knowledge base and logging fixes occurring at the events they run, capturing the environmental and social impact of their work.

-We’re using the Fixometer and the data we’re recording with it in lots of ways.
+We’re using the data we’re recording through Restarters.net in lots of ways.
 Read on to learn about our work so far and the exciting developments on the way.